sebastiansimmons/rust_book_2020/README.md

 ## Chapter 17: Object-Oriented Programming Features of Rust

 Trait objects definitely seem useful.
 I think I preferred the second method of implementing state through type changing rather than a state trait but I can see uses for both.

+## Chapter 18: Patterns and Matching

+Not much else to say other than I appreciate the various options for controlling flow.